Mapping a 50-spin-qubit network through correlated sensing: Methods

 Both the 1D (Fig. \ref{fig:ENES_2D}d) and 2D (Fig. \ref{fig:ENES_2D}e) signals are undersampled to reduce the required bandwidth.
 To extract $\Delta A_2, \Delta A_3$, we fit a sum of cosines to the time domain signal of Fig. \ref{fig:ENES_2D}d.
 To extract the frequencies along the $f_2$-axis, which encode the nuclear-nuclear couplings ($C_{24},C_{34}$), we take an (extended) line-cut at $f_1 = \Delta A_2$ and $f_1 = \Delta A_3$.
 To increase the signal, we sum over the four bins indicated by the dotted lines.
 We fit two independent Gaussians to the $f_2$-data to extract $C_{24}$ and $C_{34}$.
 We find splittings of $7.8(2)$ Hz and $10.2(5)$ Hz, respectively, whose deviation with respect to measurements in Fig. \ref{fig:ENES_2D}d is unexplained.
 The skewed configuration of the two peaks (lower left, upper right) is a result of the correlation of the neighbouring spin state between the $t_1$ and $t_2$ evolution times.
 The different ratio of signal amplitudes belonging to Spin 2 and Spin 3, between the 1D and 2D electron-nuclear measurements are due to using different settings for the chained readout (evolution time, RF power).
 As we are only interested in extracting frequencies, we can tolerate such deviations.

-Extended Data Figure \ref{fig_ext:numerical_simulations} shows numerical simulations of the experiments presented in Fig. \ref{fig:ENES_2D}.
-These are generated by evaluating the Hamiltonian in Eq. \ref{eq:eff_nuclear_hamiltonian}, taking into account the two spins at $A_{23}$, the spin at $A_1$ and the electron spin.
+Supplementary Figure 2 shows numerical simulations of the experiments presented in Fig. \ref{fig:ENES_2D}.
+These are generated by evaluating the Hamiltonian in Supplementary Eq.
+3, taking into account the two spins at $A_{2},A_{3}$, the spin at $A_1$ and the electron spin.